AkhilTalashi1995/LEETIFY/README.md

  <H1 align="center">Leetify</H1>

-**Contributors:**
+## Overview
+Leetify is an online coding platform that offers a diverse collection of challenges to help developers prepare for technical interviews.
+Covering various data structures and algorithms like arrays, linked lists, trees, and graphs, it enhances problem-solving skills for software engineers, developers, and students, making it an effective tool for technical interview preparation.

+##Contributors:

 @Akhil Talashi | @Rutuja Ghate | @Snehashis Lenka | @Aishwarya Adduri

 **[Watch Project Demo](https://www.youtube.com/watch?v=2YP86XvqiwE&t=8s)**

-## Project Description
-Leetify is an online platform that provides a collection of coding challenges to help developers prepare for technical interviews.
-The platform offers a wide range of problems that cover various data structures and algorithms, such as arrays, linked lists, trees, graphs, dynamic programming, and more.
-Leetify can be used by many software engineers, developers, and students who want to enhance their problem-solving and coding skills.
-It can also be commonly used as a tool for technical interviews, where candidates are often asked to solve coding problems similar to those found on Leetify.
 There are three types of users:

 -Normal User: Users who have signed up for the application can solve problems and submit their solutions.